 Conditions during this time are only slightly cooler than during the summer months.
 Tourist levels start to taper off from mid-September so book your trip for the end of the month if you want a more peaceful experience.

-It is better to head further south if you want to be able to swim in the sea and experience sunshine during October.
-Rhodes and Symi are good choices.
+It is better to head further south if you want to be able to swim in the sea and experience sunshine during October in Greece.
+Rhodes and Symi in the Dodecanese are good choices.
+So too, are the islands of the Cyclades.

 Explore the medieval old town of Rhodes, then sail across to Symi.
 From here, explore the island’s pastel coloured harbour, visit the famous pilgrimage site of the 18th-century Monastery of Archangel Michael Panormitis, and laze on the beaches of Nanou, St. Nicholas, and Marathounda.

-If you want to visit the popular islands of Santorini and Mykonos, late October and early November can be a good time to do so.
+The popular islands of Santorini and Mykonos are among the best Greek islands to visit in October and early November can be good times to do so.
 At this time, you can find flights from Athens to Santorini for as low as €25 per person.

-You can hike from Fira to Oia and experience the world-famous “Santorini sunset” without 10,238 other travellers in the backgrounds of your shots.
-The Mykonos party scene may be dying down during these months.
+You can hike from Fira to Oia and experience the world-famous “Santorini sunset” without 10,238 other travellers in the background of your shots.
+The Mykonos party scene may be dying down during these months but this is a great time to experience more of the island’s understated charm.

 Events and Festivities During Autumn in Greece